You’re spending a hard-earned marketing budget on your PPC campaigns…

-The reason that optimizing your landing page is so important is because it helps determine the effectiveness of your ad campaign.
-If the page people go to after clicking on your ad is irrelevant or unpersuasive, or even takes too long to load… they’re not going to stick around and they’re not going to become a lead.
+The reason that optimizing your landing page is so essential is because it helps determine the effectiveness of your ad campaign.
+If the page people go to after clicking on your ad is irrelevant, unpersuasive, or even takes too long to load, they won’t stick around and will not become a lead.

-Now that you know what a landing page is and why it’s important, let’s talk about 7 elements of every landing page that has the biggest impact on conversion.
+Now that you know what a landing page is and why it’s important, let’s talk about 7 elements of every landing page that impact conversion.

 High-Converting Element #1: Simple Opt-In Form

-At Carrot, we believe every real estate website (agent or investor) needs a high-quality, easy-to-fill-out, opt-in form.
+Every real estate website (agent or investor) at Carrot needs a high-quality, easy-to-fill-out opt-in form.

 And we don’t just believe that for no reason: it’s science.
-We’ve run hundreds of A/B tests on our member’s websites to determine not just whether opt-in forms perform better than a “Call Now” CTA (they do), but also what types of forms perform the best.
+We’ve run hundreds of A/B tests on our member’s websites to determine whether opt-in forms perform better than a “Call Now” CTA (they do) and what types of forms perform the best.

 From one test we ran, we found that our member’s sites had almost a 30% conversion rate!

 And here’s the data…